 Step 1: Confirm the Interview Notice (Form I-797) Details

-The Form I-797 interview notice arrives by mail and lists the date, time, USCIS field office address, and a list of items the notice instructs the applicant to bring.
-Verify each item.
-The interview notice is the controlling instruction — bringing items not specifically requested is fine, missing requested items can delay or complicate the interview.
+The Form I-797 interview notice arrives by mail and lists the date, time, USCIS field office address, and the items the notice instructs you to bring.
+Check each item carefully.
+The interview notice is the controlling instruction.
+Bringing extra items is fine.
+Missing a requested item can delay or complicate the interview.

 Re-read the notice the day it arrives, then again one week before the interview, then the night before.
-Field office addresses sometimes use building suite numbers that are easy to miss.
-Confirm parking, public transit, and any building security screening procedures published on the USCIS field office page.
+Field office addresses sometimes include building suite numbers that are easy to miss.
+Confirm parking, public transit, and any building security screening procedures on the relevant USCIS field office page.

 Step 2: Reassemble the Original Filing Packet

 Bring a complete copy of the Form I-485 packet as originally filed.
-This includes the I-485 itself, the I-693 medical exam (if applicable), the I-864 affidavit of support and accompanying tax transcripts, every piece of attached evidence (birth certificates, marriage certificates, employment records, photos), and the original receipt notice (Form I-797C).
+This means the I-485 itself, the I-693 medical exam if applicable, the I-864 affidavit of support with accompanying tax transcripts, every piece of attached evidence (birth certificates, marriage certificates, employment records, photos), and the original receipt notice (Form I-797C).

-USCIS officers reference the filed record during the interview.
-Having an identical copy in front of the applicant makes it easier to answer questions about specific documents, page numbers, or attachments.
-Tab the packet by document category so retrieval mid-interview takes seconds, not minutes.
+Officers refer to the filed record during the interview.
+Having an identical copy in front of you makes it easier to answer questions about specific documents, page numbers, or attachments.
+Tab the packet by document category so you can retrieve anything in seconds, not minutes.

 Step 3: Update the Equity Record With Anything New Since Filing